zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/credentials/credentials.md

 Estimate Lab Time: 15 minutes

-### Workshop Objectives
+### Objectives

 In this lab, you will:
 * Learn how to create an authentication Token, Create an Object Storage Bucket and run the require credential scripts in the Target Autonomous Database.

 ### Prerequisites
-This workshop section requires having completed all previous sections.
+* This workshop section requires having completed all previous sections.

 ## Task 1: Create Authentication Token